Fleetwood next manager odds

 Fleetwood Town next manager after Joey Barton

 Colourful figure Joey Barton has taken up his first managerial job in the shape of Fleetwood Town, he was appointed in the summer of 2018 prior to the 2018-19 season.
-He’s a 36 year old manager from Huyton, England, he’s had a long career playing at many different clubs around England and France.
+He’s from Huyton, England, and he’s had a long career playing at many different clubs around England and France.

 Colourful figure Joey Barton has taken up his fir Joey Barton started his career at three different youth academies in Everton, Liverpool and Manchester City before being promoted to the Manchester City first team in 2002.
 He made 130 competitive appearances over a 5 year stint at Manchester City before leaving for Newcastle United for a fee of £5.8 million.
 He made 81 appearances for Newcastle racking up many red and yellow cards before moving on to Queens Park Rangers on a free transfer.
 On his debut for Queens Park Rangers, he was given the captaincy by manager Neil Warnock as his side drew 0-0 to former side Newcastle United.
 He stayed at Queens Park Rangers for 4 years including a loan move to French side Marseille making 25 appearances for the French club in 2012-13.
 He then had 2 stints at Burnley and one at Rangers before retiring from football.
 When Queens Park Rangers were relegated in the 2012-13 season, chairman Tony Fernandes said the club missed Joey Barton and was quoted saying they missed a real workhorse in midfield and that they lacked leadership.